ICanBoogie/Routing/README.md

 ## Dispatching a request

-The package provides a request dispatcher that can be used stand-alone, or as a sub-dispatcher for [ICanBoogie\HTTP\Dispatcher][].
+The package provides a request dispatcher that can be used on its own, or as a sub-dispatcher of a [ICanBoogie\HTTP\Dispatcher][] instance.

 ```php
 <?php